ByConity/ByConity/README.md

 A minimal ByConity cluster include:
 - A [FoundationDB](https://www.foundationdb.org/) database cluster to store meta data.
-- A [HDFS](https://hadoop.apache.org/docs/r1.2.1/hdfs_design.html) cluster to store data.
+- An [HDFS](https://hadoop.apache.org/docs/r1.2.1/hdfs_design.html) cluster to store data.
 - A ByConity server to receive request from clients.
 - A ByConity read worker to carry execution of read requests forward from server.
 - A ByConity write worker to carry execution of write requests forward from server.